 The assessment of goodwill impairment involves the determination of the fair value of the cash-generating units to which the goodwill has been allocated.
-Determination of fair value involves the estimation of future net income of these business units and the expected returns to providers of capital to the business units and or the company as a whole.
+Determination of fair value involves the estimation of future net income of these business units and the expected returns to providers of capital to the business units and or the company.